abhishek-bhardwaj/XMPMetadataValidator/README.md

 # XMP Metadata Extractor
+An XMP (Extensible Metadata Platform) file is a text file that stores metadata, such as editing settings and other information, about a digital asset, like a raw image file, alongside the original file
 This Java class provides methods to extract metadata from an XMP file.
 The extracted metadata is stored in a Map.

 ## Usage